bahtiyartan/troia/docs/74VectorDB.rst

 Inserting Data to a Collection
 -------------------------------

 If you have a large and long text, writing it directly to a vector database may not produce very efficient results.
 Therefore, **it is a more accurate method to divide the large data into smaller, meaningful pieces and add them to the database by calculating the "embedding" values ​​for each piece.
-These chunks are called "chunks".
+These pieces are called "chunks".
 The performance of vector databases or AI models is directly proportional to how accurately you can transform data into chunks.**
+

 Data Structure
 ==============